xvnpw/xvnpw.github.io/content/posts/mitigating_ssrf_vulnerabilities_in_go_a_practical_guide.md

 Heh, yes, we have successful exploit.

-{{< figure src="https://github.com/xvnpw/xvnpw.github.io/assets/17719543/25e42343-084a-4755-ba04-56f534a9da03" class="image-center" >}}

-Why using IP address was possible?
-Public API and Backend API are sharing same network.
+Why usage of raw IP address was possible?
+Public API and Backend API are **sharing same network** (Kubernetes!).
 There is nothing in between.

 Using IP addresses in numerous formats is interesting technique for bypassing SSRF filters.